About the Project

 - Training on management, quality control, communication and other useful business skills will be given women working at argan oil cooperatives in the area

-The goals that will be achieved through the activities
+Goals achieved through the activities

 - The locals will be more engaged in the preservation efforts of the argan forest through training activities.
 These skills will be of high value to the people and coming generations after the project discontinues